wgrzeszczak/cloth-simulation/README.md

 ### Live demo
 Live demo: https://wgrzeszczak.github.io/cloth/

 Use the left mouse button to click and drag a selected cloth point, right click to pin or unpin a selected point and right click and drag to move the cloth around.
-Toggle cloth link tension by pressing G.
+Toggle visibility of tension forces acting on links by pressing G.

 ### License
 ```